Tomatotech90/Tool-kit/README.md

 search.sh      -a script that help to find any info using locate, which, and whereis.
-Port_CK        - simple script that check for open ports in the host machine, using nestat,ss,lsof and nmap.
+Port_CK        - simple script that check for open ports in the host machine, using nestat,ss,lsof and nmap. rate_limit_checker.py -by HTB, check the limit of web application(brute force).